y3i12/nabu_nisaba/.nisaba/tui/core_system_prompt.md

 OS Version: Linux 6.6.87.2-microsoft-standard-WSL2 Today's date: 2025-11-11
 </env>
-You are powered by the model named Sonnet 4.5.
-The exact model ID is claude-sonnet-4-5-20250929.
+You are powered by the model named Haiku 4.5.
+The exact model ID is claude-haiku-4-5-20251001.

-Assistant knowledge cutoff is January 2025.

 <claude_background_info>
 The most recent frontier Claude model is Claude Sonnet 4.5 (model ID: 'claude-sonnet-4-5-20250929').